INCORPORATED

 Consumer Advice on Selecting a Pest Controller

-Selecting a professional pest controller that will provide an appropriate "value for money" safe and effective service can be a daunting task.
+Selecting a professional pest controller to provide a safe and effective service can be a daunting task.
 Your enquiries should focus on whether the business is a solid company in case a problem arises in the future, the level of expertise, insurance cover, any warranties applicable and the safety aspects employed.

 Obtain several quotes and check out each of the companies.
 First enquire as to how long the business has been established.
 Do they have a good reputation in the market-place.
 Are they a member of a recognised Pest Control Association?